 How to Use Pocket

 One of the obvious questions that you may have is how to use Pocket.
 If you are using a browser other than Firefox, you will need to get a Pocket extension.
 This extension is available for Safari, Microsoft Edge, Opera and Google Chrome.
 When you have Pocket installed, you will see the pocket button on the toolbar.

 You simply click on it when you find a page or article that you want to save for later.

 You can also add Pocket to your smart phones or iPads.
 Click here for download instructions.

 The best things about Pocket is its versatility and convenience.
 Save articles, recipes, webpages, youtube videos, tweets and more.
 So far my experience has been … if I can see it on my screen, I can save it.

 One of the big negatives for me is the fact that I can NOT add notes to my saves.
 Really … I have NO idea why they would not have added this feature since you CAN create your own tags.

-What you CAN do is use Pocket along side Evernote to make a seamless system of archiving items.
+What you CAN do is use Pocket along side Evernote to make a seamless system of archiving items and making on the fly notes.
 Here is an excellent article from LifeHacker on how to integrate Pocket and Evernote.

 Why Go Premium?

 The free version of Pocket is amazing enough, but you might want to consider investing in Pocket Premium.
 When you go premium, you have access to a wide variety of features that may be useful to you.